Meet Our Doctors

 BVetMed (Hons), MS, Diplomate ACVS

-Dr. Wignall comes from a family of veterinarians in the United Kingdom, and after pursuing veterinary school at the Royal Veterinary College in London, he returned home for a year in rural mixed animal practice.
-Adventure beckoned, and he completed his surgical training at Louisiana State University where he found a southern girl, a love for the New Orleans Saints and a terrier called Maverick.
+Dr. Wignall comes from a family of veterinarians in the United Kingdom, and after pursuing veterinary school and a rotating internship at the Royal Veterinary College in London, he returned home for a year in rural mixed animal practice.
+Adventure beckoned, and he completed his 3 year surgical residency at Louisiana State University (geaux tigers 1) where he found a southern girl, a love for the New Orleans Saints and a terrier called Maverick.
 He then worked in Southern California for 4 years where the family expanded to add two more terriers, Biffy and Ziggy.
-His hobbies include snowboarding, soccer, hiking and spending time with his partner, Luli, also a veterinarian.
+His hobbies include snowboarding, soccer, hiking and spending time with his veterinarian partner and young son.

-His professional interests cover all aspects of orthopedics, soft tissue, and neurosurgery, with a particular emphasis on the upper airway and minimally invasive surgery.
-Practice management has become a new interest and he is studying towards a Masters in Business Administration.
+His professional interests cover all aspects of orthopedics, soft tissue, and neurosurgery, with a particular emphasis on the upper airway and minimally surgical techniques (Arthroscopy, Laparoscopy, and Thoracoscopy) and the surgical treatment of fractures and cruciate disease with TPLO.

 DVM, Diplomate ACVS